speedcontrol/nodecg-speedcontrol/README.md

 This bundle doesn't come with any graphics, you will need to create them yourself in another bundle.
 We currently have no README for this but you can check out [speedcontrol-simpletext](https://github.com/speedcontrol/speedcontrol-simpletext) for an simple example bundle.

+**If you were developing bundles that relied on this bundle before v1.x was released, please check [Migrating-from-v0.9-to-v1.x.md](READMES/Migrating-from-v0.9-to-v1.x.md).**

 ## Installation

 You will need [Node.js](https://nodejs.org) (10.x LTS tested) and [git](https://git-scm.com/) installed to install NodeCG, then see the [NodeCG documentation](http://nodecg.com/) on how to install that.
 I also suggest installing `nodecg-cli`; information on that is also on the documentation just linked.